LukeKan/ROS-odometry/README.md

 It is possible to **dynamically reconfigure** and reset the 3 DoF of the car (x ,y, theta).
 In order to switch between the two kinds of odometry, it is possible to use the dynamic_reconfigure node.
 The result of the odometry computation is packed inside the Odom message, which contains:
-1.nav_msgs/Odometry for the odometry values;
+1. nav_msgs/Odometry for the odometry values;
-2.string for the kind of odometry.
+2. string for the kind of odometry.
 The program is run through the ROS middleware.

-#Description of the files inside the archive:
+# Description of the files inside the archive:

--CMakeLists.txt :
+- CMakeLists.txt :
   the file contains:
-  1.the packages required by the node:
+  1. the packages required by the node:
-      -nav_msgs, used for the Odometry class;
+      - nav_msgs, used for the Odometry class;
-      -tf, used to publish the tf;
+      - tf, used to publish the tf;
-      -message_generation, necessary to create and use custom messages;
+      - message_generation, necessary to create and use custom messages;
-      -message_filters, used to synchronize the speedL_stamped, speedR_stamped and steer_stamped topics coming from the bag file.
+      - message_filters, used to synchronize the speedL_stamped, speedR_stamped and steer_stamped topics coming from the bag file.
-      -dynamic_reconfigure, necessary to implement the dynamic reconfiguration of the x,y coordinates and to switch the Odometry type.
+      - dynamic_reconfigure, necessary to implement the dynamic reconfiguration of the x,y coordinates and to switch the Odometry type.
-  2.the custom messages reference and dependencies;
+  2. the custom messages reference and dependencies;
-  3.the dynamic reconfigure file reference;
+  3. the dynamic reconfigure file reference;
-  4.the node dependencies for custom messages and message filters.
+  4. the node dependencies for custom messages and message filters.

--package.xml : the file contains all the dependencies necessary for the node:
+- package.xml : the file contains all the dependencies necessary for the node:
-    -message_filters
+    - message_filters
-    -custom_messages
+    - custom_messages
-    -dynamic_reconfigure
+    - dynamic_reconfigure

--cfg/Parameters.cfg : this file is used for the dynamic reconfiguration of the node for x,y and Odometry type.
+- cfg/Parameters.cfg : this file is used for the dynamic reconfiguration of the node for x,y and Odometry type.
   It contains an enum parameter for the Odometry type and two int parameters for the x,y coordinates.

--msg/floatStamped.msg :
+- msg/floatStamped.msg :
   file that declares the type of steer_stamped, speedL_stamped,speedR_stamped.

--msg/customOdometry.msg :
+- msg/customOdometry.msg :
   file used to declare a custom structure made of a string odom_type that contains the Odometry type currently computed and a nav_msgs/Odometry that contains the Odometry computed.

--src/odometry_node.cpp :
+- src/odometry_node.cpp :
   by receiving data from the bag files, this node computes the odometry and publishes it in:
      -the /odom topic as nav_msgs/Odometry;
      -the /tf topic as tf;